airbytehq/airbyte/docs/enterprise-setup/implementation-guide.md

 </TabItem>
 <TabItem value="GCS" label="GCS">

-First, create a new file `gcp.json` containing the credentials JSON blob for the service account you are looking to assume.
+First, create a new file `airbyte-config-secrets.json` containing the following details, including the credentials JSON blob for the service account you are looking to assume.
+CREDENTIALS_JSON_BLOB is the contents of your GCP credentials file — remember to indent it so that each line is at least one YAML indent deep.

 ```yaml